9Erza/ErzaWinUtility/README.md

-# ErzaWinUtility 🚀

-ErzaWinUtility is a high-performance Windows optimization and management suite built with **WPF** and **.NET 10.0**.
-It is designed for power users who want full control over their operating system through a modern, clean interface.

-### 📝 A Personal Note
-This project is my personal playground where I am **actively learning** C#, WPF, and Windows API interaction.
-I am building this tool to explore how software can interact with system internals to improve user experience and performance.

-> **Status:** ⚠️ **Early Development / Beta**.
-Because I am still learning and testing many concepts, some features may not behave as expected on all system configurations.
-Use with caution!

----

-## ✨ Current Features

-### 📦 App Installer (Winget Engine)
-* **Automated Deployment:** Fast, one-click installation for over 30+ popular applications.
-* **Silent Execution:** Automatically accepts package agreements and runs installations in the background.

-### 🛠️ System Optimization
-* **Erza Ultimate Power Plan:** Deployment of my custom-tuned performance power profile.
-* **System Tweaks:** A collection of registry-based modifications to disable Telemetry, Copilot, and other system bloat.
-* **Safety Lock:** Integrated safety toggle that requires user acknowledgment before accessing critical tweaks.

-### 🔄 System Updates & Maintenance
-* **Update Control:** Easily Pause or Resume the Windows Update service.
-* **Component Repair:** Advanced tool to reset Windows Update cache and fix stuck updates by clearing `SoftwareDistribution` and `catroot2`.

-### ⚙️ System Configuration
-* **Security Toggles:** Manage Core Isolation, System Protection, and detailed BSoD reporting.
-* **Interface Tweaks:** Control hidden files visibility, file extensions, and taskbar clock precision (seconds).
-* **DNS Switcher:** Rapidly switch between Cloudflare, Google, AdGuard, and Quad9 with automatic DNS cache flushing.

----

-## ⚠️ Important Requirements
-* **Administrator Rights:** Mandatory!
-The application modifies system-level registry keys, services, and network settings.
-* **Operating System:** Windows 10 or Windows 11.
-* **Framework:** .NET 10.0 Runtime.

----

-## 🛠️ Technical Note (Portable)
-ErzaWinUtility is distributed as a **portable version**.
-All necessary system libraries are included in the package to ensure it runs "out of the box" without a traditional installer.

----

-## 🛠️ Technology Stack
-* **Language:** C#
-* **Framework:** .NET 10.0 (WPF)
-* **Engine:** Windows Package Manager (Winget), PowerShell, and Registry Interop.

----

-## 💬 Feedback & Contribution
-Since this is a learning project, your feedback is extremely valuable.
-If you encounter bugs, have suggestions, or want to review my code, please open an **Issue**.
-Help me become a better developer!

----
-*Created with ❤️ by 9Erza*
+# ErzaWinUtility

+ErzaWinUtility is a Windows optimization and management utility built with **WPF** and **.NET 10.0**.

+The project is designed for users who want a clean interface for managing selected Windows settings, installing common applications, applying system tweaks, and performing basic maintenance tasks.

+## Development Note

+This project is my personal learning environment where I am actively improving my skills in C#, WPF, and Windows API interaction.

+The main goal of this project is to better understand how desktop applications can interact with Windows system components such as services, registry settings, power plans, network configuration, and package management tools.

+> [!WARNING]
+> This project is currently in early development / beta.
+>
+> Some features may not work correctly on every system configuration.
+Use this application with caution, especially when applying system-level tweaks.

+## Current Features

+### App Installer

+The application includes a Winget-based installer for quickly deploying popular Windows applications.

+Features include:

+- one-click installation of 30+ popular applications,
+- automated package deployment through Windows Package Manager,
+- silent installation flow where supported,
+- automatic acceptance of package agreements.

+### System Optimization

+ErzaWinUtility includes a set of system optimization options focused on performance and reducing unwanted Windows components.

+Available features include:

+- deployment of the custom **Erza Ultimate Power Plan**,
+- registry-based system tweaks,
+- options for disabling selected Windows telemetry-related features,
+- options for disabling Copilot-related components,
+- safety lock requiring user confirmation before accessing critical tweaks.

+### System Updates and Maintenance

+The application provides basic maintenance tools for Windows Update and system repair workflows.

+Available features include:

+- pause or resume the Windows Update service,
+- reset Windows Update components,
+- clear the `SoftwareDistribution` folder,
+- clear the `catroot2` folder,
+- repair common cases of stuck or broken Windows Update behavior.

+### System Configuration

+ErzaWinUtility also includes several configuration toggles for common Windows settings.

+Available features include:

+- Core Isolation management,
+- System Protection management,
+- detailed BSoD reporting configuration,
+- hidden files visibility toggle,
+- file extensions visibility toggle,
+- taskbar clock seconds toggle,
+- DNS switching between Cloudflare, Google, AdGuard, and Quad9,
+- automatic DNS cache flushing after DNS changes.

+## Requirements

+### Administrator Rights

+Administrator privileges are required.

+The application modifies system-level settings, including registry keys, Windows services, power plans, and network configuration.

+### Supported Operating Systems

+- Windows 10
+- Windows 11

+### Runtime

+- .NET 10.0 Runtime

+## Distribution

+ErzaWinUtility is distributed as a portable application.

+All required application files and libraries are included in the release package, so the tool is intended to run without a traditional installer.

+## Technology Stack

+- **Language:** C#
+- **Framework:** .NET 10.0
+- **UI:** WPF
+- **System Tools:** Windows Package Manager, PowerShell, Registry Interop
+- **Target Platform:** Windows 10 / Windows 11

+## Safety Notice

+ErzaWinUtility can change important Windows settings.

+Before using optimization, update repair, registry, or security-related features, make sure you understand what the selected option does.
+Some changes may require a system restart, and some may affect Windows behavior, security features, or update functionality.

+Use this tool at your own discretion.

+## Feedback and Contributions

+This is a learning project, so feedback is welcome.

+If you encounter a bug, have a suggestion, or want to review the code, please open an issue in the repository.

+Constructive feedback helps improve both the project and my development skills.

+## Author

+Created by 9Erza.